 Lucan, S. C., Maroko, A. R., Patel, A. N., Gjonbalaj, I., Elbel, B., & Schechter, C. B. (2020).
 Healthful and less-healthful foods and drinks from storefront and non-storefront businesses: Implications for “food deserts”, “food swamps” and food-source disparities.
 Public Health Nutrition, 23(, 1428–1439. https://doi.org/10.1017/S1368980019004427

 Monteiro, C. A., Cannon, G., Levy, R. B., Moubarac, J. C., Louzada, M. L. C., Rauber, F., … Jaime, P. C. (2019, April 1).
 Ultra-processed foods: What they are and how to identify them.
 Public Health

 Tarasuk, V., & Mitchell, A. (2020).
 Household Food Insecurity in Canada, 2017-18.
 PROOF.
 Toronto. https://doi.org/10.1097/00008486-200510000-00003

 Ver Ploeg, M., Breneman, V., Farrigan, T., Hamrick, K., Hopkins, D., Kaufman, P., … Kim, S. (2009).
 Access to Affordable and Nutritious Food: Measuring and Understanding Food Deserts and Their Consequences Report to Congress.

-Juan is a travel enthusiast and finds immense passion in creating change through our built realm.
 Above all he also believes gardening can feed ones mind, body and soul.